-Google might be in hot waters with France right now, but that won’t deter them from launching a VR display to trump all others.
-At this year’s SID, the company is expected to take the stage and show an OLED display with wide FOV and the highest resolution ever seen #realitymagic
+Google might be in hot waters with France right now, but that won’t deter them from launching a virtual reality (VR) display to trump all others.
+At this year’s SID conference, the company is expected to take the stage and show the highest resolution ever VR OLED display. #realitymagic

-Well, the tech giant’s VP of AR/VR Clay Bavor “threatened us” in 2017 to work on a product with “10x more pixels” than any VR display we can see on the market today and take for a spin.
-That means we’ll probably be gifted a badass display with a resolution of around 5500 × 3000.
+In 2017, the tech giant’s VP of AR/VR Clay Bavor told us that they were working on a product with “10x more pixels” than any VR display on the market today.
+Based on current VR capabilities, Google’s display could have a resolution of around 5500 x 3000 pixels!

-Such a feat comes with its struggles, of course.
-The performance challenges will be significant, as data rates could range from 50Gb to 100Gb/second with the current rendering configurations at our disposal.
+Such an incredible feat would come with its own struggles though.
+The performance challenges will be significant, as data rates could range from 50Gb to 100Gb/second based on the currently available rendering configurations.

 How will the company surpass these obstacles?
 It remains to be seen.
 Fortunately for us, Google will talk more about their plans on May 22nd at SID.
 Google’s presentation at the conference is simply named: “18 Mpixel 4.3-in.
 1443-ppi 120-Hz OLED Display for Wide-Field-of-View High-Acuity Head-Mounted Displays.”